mrnorman/YAKL/README.md

     * This makes library interoperability more straightforward
   * Up to eight dimensions are supported
   * `Array`s support two memory spaces, `memHost` and `memDevice`, specified as a template parameter.
-  * The `Array` API is similar to a simplified Kokkos `View` but greatly simplified, particularly in terms of template arguments
+  * The `Array` API is similar to a simplified Kokkos `View` but greatly simplified (and less capable)
   * `Array`s use shallow move and copy constructors (sharing the data pointer rather than copying the data) to allow them to work in C++ Lambdas via capture-by-value in a separate device memory address space.
   * `Array`s use YAKL's internal allocators, meaning they can be allocated with the YAKL pool allocator
-  * `Array`s are by default "owned" (allocated, reference counted, and deallocated), but there are "non-owned" constructors that can wrap existing data
+  * `Array`s are by default "owned" (allocated, reference counted, and deallocated), but there are "non-owned" constructors that can wrap existing data pointers
-  * There are no sub-array capabilities as of yet
+  * Only the Fortran style of `Array` has array "slicing" (very simple sub-`Array`s)
-  * Supports array index debugging to throw an error when indices are out of bounds
+  * Supports array index debugging to throw an error when indices are out of bounds or the wrong number of dimensions is used
 * **Multi-Dimensional Arrays On The Stack**: An `SArray` class for static arrays to be placed on the stack
   * This makes it easy to create low-overhead local arrays in kernels
   * Supports up to four dimensions, the sizes of which are template parameters
   * Supports array index debugging to throw an error when indices are out of bounds
   * Because `SArray` objects are inherently on the stack, they have no templated memory space specifiers
-* **Fortran-style Multi-dimensional Arrays**: `FArray` and `FSArray` classes for allocated and stack Fortran-like arrays
+* **Fortran-style Multi-dimensional Arrays**: `Array` and `FSArray` classes for allocated and stack Fortran-like arrays
   * Left-most index varies the fastest just like in Fortran
   * Arbitrary lower bounds that default to one
   * `parallel_for` kernel launchers that take arbitrary loop bounds and strides like Fortran loops
-  * Contains a `slice()` function with `yakl::COLON` to allow simple contiguous Fortran-like array slices
+  * Contains a `slice()` function to allow simple contiguous Fortran-like array slices
   * Removes the need to permute array indices and change indexing when porting Fortran codes to C++
 * **Kernel Launchers**: `parallel_for` launchers
   * Similar syntax as the Kokkos `parallel_for`
   * Only supports one level of parallelism for simplicity, so your loops need to be collapsed
-  * Multiple tightly-nested loops are supported through the `yakl::unpackIndices(...)` utility function, which splits a single index into multiple indices for you.
+  * Multiple tightly-nested loops are supported through the `Bounds` class and the `yakl::storeIndices(...)` utility function, which sets multiple indices for you under the hood
   * Supports CUDA, CPU serial, and HIP backends at the moment
   * `parallel_for` launches on the device are by default asynchronous in the CUDA and HIP default streams
   * There is an automatic `fence()` option specified at compile time with `-D__AUTO_FENCE__` to insert fences after every `parallel_for` launch